-Why are you on a bus.
-You must be so fing rich.
-And what makes you think I'd be interested in you?
+What makes you think I'd be interested in you?

 I don't know - let's see - you married a psychotic bore - you catch him fucking a pool boy - you don't think he's gay - you kiss dead guys.
 And I've known you less than a minute.
 But I'm sure there's more.
-And yes, I'm very rich.
 You really think I suck?